Deploying with Git

 Learn about the easiest deployment method to get started: deploying via Git Push

-A Dockerfile Deploy is the easiest way to get up and running on Aptible if you're migrating over from another Platform-as-a-Service or your team isn't using Docker yet.
+Deploying via Git (formerly known as Dockerfile Deploy) is the easiest deployment method to get up and running on Aptible - if you're migrating over from another Platform-as-a-Service or your team isn't using Docker yet.